broadinstitute/warp/tests/README.md

 2. Collect the outputs from the main workflow, these are typically seperated into 'regular' outputs and metrics based outputds
 3. Copy these outputs to the *results* bucket
 4. If updating the truth for the pipeline then copy the outputs to the *truth* bucket and finish
-5. Otherwise get the location for the test and truth inputs
+5. Otherwise, get the location for the test and truth inputs
 6. Call the validation workflow to compare the current test outputs against the known truth outputs

 ## :mag_right: Working with tests locally